Interview with Arnaud Lauret (API Handyman)

 - Simplicity: Anybody should be able to understand what your API does and how to use it without being an expert or needing to dig for days in a complex documentation.

 - Consistency: Always stick to design rules.
-Don’t surprise consumers with unexpected behaviours like deleting data with a GET or having the same data named differently in different contexts.
+Don’t surprise consumers with unexpected behaviors like deleting data with a GET or having the same data named differently in different contexts.

 - Completeness: Always give all needed information when needed.
 Don’t let consumers in the dark (with an enigmatic 401 error without further details for example) and don’t force them to do things you should do for them (like calculating a loan rate based on provided data).